 - Career consulting firms

-With vast work experience and a professional certification, you can move into self-employment and establish your own career coaching center.
-To succeed in self-employment, you will need good business and marketing skills to price your services competitively and promote your business in the right market segments.
+With vast work experience and a professional certification, you can move into self-employment and establish your own career coaching centre.
+To succeed, you will need good business and marketing skills to price your services competitively and promote your business in the right market segments.

-So if you have a passion for helping other people choose their career paths and chase their dreams, and you are ambitious enough to pursue the advanced degrees and professional certifications required to excel, then you have what it take to become a career coach.
+If you have a passion for helping other people choose a career path this career is ideal for you.
+Just make sure that you are prepared to pursue the advanced degrees and professional certifications that are required to excel.

-If you have any questions about this career, feel free to ask in the comments section below.
+Do you have any questions about this career?
+Feel free to ask in the comments section below…